Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Results

 \subsection{CPRCM comparison}

-Overall skill scores, comparing the CPRCM against ERA5 and our full downscaling methods, are displayed in Figure~\ref{fig:cprcm_scores}.
-The CPRCM substantially outperforms ERA5 for most scores, except RMSE, MAE and some of the quantile scores.
-For the temperature downscaling, the CPRCM outperforms the full downscaling model for some of the scores, but the full downscaling model also outperforms the CPRCM for other scores.
-Overall, the CPRCM seems to hold a slight edge over the full downscaling model, but this can also depend on what the main focus of the modeller is.
-For precipitation data, however, the full downscaling model clearly outperforms the CPRCM for almost all the selected scores.
+Overall skill scores, comparing our full downscaling methods against both the CPRCM and ERA5, inside the ALP-3 domain, are displayed in Figure~\ref{fig:cprcm_scores}.
+The CPRCM appears to outperform ERA5 for most evaluation criteria, except RMSE, MAE and some of the quantile scores.
+However, the full downscaling models also outperform the CPRCM for most of the chosen criteria.